erica-dement/pdsnd_github/README.md

 Bikeshare

 ### Description
-Using data to identify statistical patterns.
+Using data to identify bikesharing patterns in Chicago, New York City and Washington.

 ### Files used
 chicago.csv